-President Obama’s emotionless first response that the downing of the Malaysia Airlines jet that took the lives of almost three hundred innocent people over Ukrainian farmland "may" have been a "terrible tragedy" stunned the world.
-But the president's initial reaction says a lot about the disconnected character of American leadership right now.
+President Obama’s emotionless first response to the downing of the Malaysia Airlines jet that took the lives of almost three hundred innocent people over Ukrainian farmland left the world shocked by what it says about the U.S.’s disconnected leadership.

 Using the perspective of a man who has been inside the White House and knows how an effective one operates, Mr. Judge gives a précis of how U.S. foreign policy has descended into chaos since the president’s empty red line threat about Syrian chemical weapons.
 He explains what a normal White House would have done if the president had made such a threat, off the cuff or otherwise.
 Judge also chronicles the bigger failures that came after the Syrian red line.